real-jame/realjame-old/src/blog/_posts/2022-11-02-spooking-out-modern-roblox-port.md

 #### Filtering Enabled

 That's what it's called.
 It was added in 2014, and it became mandatory some time after, a few years or so.
 I'll be brief about it to not get too boring, if you want to read more about it, [check the Roblox ~~Wiki~~ ~~Developer Hub~~ Documentation.](https://create.roblox.com/docs/scripting/networking/client-server-model)
-<sub><i>Also, don't take this as the complete truth, this is all from memory.</i></sub>
+~~*Also, don't take this as the complete truth, this is all from memory.*~~

 You have your clients and your server.
 The server handles most of the data, and the clients are each player connecting to it.
 This is how hackers can perform exploits; they manipulate what their client tells the server to do or change.
 For example, they could instantly have 1 million gold by telling the server that they have 1 million gold, if there are no proper checks in place.

 This is why exploiting is so rampant on old Roblox servers (besides the fact new anticheats can't be very easily modded on): there is much less security in place for what clients can manipulate.
-There is _some_, but in general, you can do basically whatever you want in a tool, such as placing a bomb, or killing a player, all done from a clientsided Script.
+There is *some*, but in general, you can do basically whatever you want in a tool, such as placing a bomb, or killing a player, all done from a clientsided Script.

 This is fun and easy for developers to work with!
 But, exploiters are annoying too, of course.
 Roblox added this "Filtering Enabled" thing some years afterwards, where the server pretty much does not trust the client at all.
 If the client wants to place a bomb or kill a player, they have to **ask the server** to do it by activating a "RemoteEvent" or "RemoteFunction", which signals a function in a server-sided script to run.